Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Related work limitations

-Similar in spirit to our work, multiple studies \cite{wu2023reasoning,dziri2024faith,lewis2024using,berglund2023reversal,moskvichev2023conceptarc,huang2023large} have shown breakdowns of language models reasoning capabilities in different scenarios and lack of robustness to variation of problem formulation.
+Multiple studies \cite{wu2023reasoning,dziri2024faith,lewis2024using,berglund2023reversal,moskvichev2023conceptarc,huang2023large} have shown breakdowns of language models reasoning capabilities in different scenarios and also lack of robustness to variation of problem formulation~\cite{zongfool2024,zheng2024large}.
 Other works were looking into particular reasoning failures like deficits in causality inference \cite{jin2023can,jin2023cladder}.
-These works operate often with formalized, rather complex problems that does not have simple common sense character.
-Here we show breakdown on a common sense problem with very simple structure, which emphasizes a deficiency in basic reasoning.
-A key limitation of our current approach is the lack of sufficient diversity in AIW problem variations.
-This can be addressed in future work by systematic procedural instance generation for broader response evaluation.
+These works operate often with formalized problems of high difficulty that does not have simple common sense character expressible in natural language.
+Similar in spirit to our work, simple math word problems were used in \cite{patel2021nlp} to show model breakdowns, but models on current frontiers that claim strong generalization and advanced capabilities were not tested.
+Recently, Mirzadeh et. al. (2024) made in their work~\cite{mirzadeh2024gsm} use of similar approach to create variations from templates of GSM8K problems.
+This work however does not provide for strong models any conclusive evidence of function breakdown on simple problems, in fact showing evidence that models like GPT-4o or Llama 3 8B can handle those well (Fig. \ref{fig:aiw_vs_GSMSymb_expl}).
+In contrast, we are able to measure lack of model robustness and strong fluctuations also for SOTA LLMs and advanced reasoning models pretrained at largest scales.
+A key limitation of our current approach is the lack of sufficient diversity and number of AIW problem variations.
+This can be addressed in future work by systematic procedural instance generation for evaluation of model behavior on more diverse problem set with larger variation number.